 - Public Policy & Society: China's domestic politics; environmental policy; human rights; Chinese media; social credit system; Hong Kong

 We do not expect you to have in-depth knowledge of each of these topics but recommend that you apply to the programme that best fits in with your academic background, interests and past experiences.
-A lot of overlap exists between each of these programs and you are likely to interact with analysts from all three teams during your time at MERICS.
+A lot of overlap exists between each of these programs and you are likely to interact with analysts from all four teams during your time at MERICS.

 Please then send your cover letter and a CV to Thomas des Garets Geddes (tggeddes.associate(at)merics.de).